Post-doctoral Fellow in the School of Nursing

 Categories: Senior Research Staff & Post-doctoral Fellow

-Applications are invited for appointment as Post-doctoral Fellow in the School of Nursing (Ref.: 518877), to commence as soon as possible for two years, with the possibility of renewal subject to satisfactory performance.
+Applications are invited for appointment as Post-doctoral Fellow in the School of Nursing (Ref.: 523266), to commence as soon as possible for one to two years, with the possibility of renewal subject to satisfactory performance.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

-The University only accepts online applications for the above post.
+The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start as soon as possible and continue until February 28, 2023 or until the post is filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until January 31, 2024, or until the post is filled, whichever is earlier.